nathancamolez-dev/e-commerce/README.md

 and inventory checks when needed.

 The authenticantion is provided by [NextAuth.js](https://next-auth.js.org/), using OAuth with Google account.
+And when is comunicating with the server API, uses a jwt to make more security the connection, for evading possibles attacks on the databases.
+For that on this Next.js project, we use the api/proxy method for making more safety the connection to the API, masking the API url for.

 The ideia is make the most easier way to create an account on the store.

 ## Getting Started